artegoser/ONLang/README.md

 [Documentation](doc/main.md)

-## Installing
+## Installation

+`cargo install onla`
+or
+Get binary from [releases](https://github.com/artegoser/ONLang/releases) and add the executable file to the PATH variable

 ## Using

-1. Add the executable file to the path variable
-2. `onla example/example.json5`
+`onla examples/example.json5`

 or

 1. Clone this repo
-2. `cargo run --quiet --release -- example/example.json5`
+2. `cargo run --quiet --release -- examples/example.json5`

 If you want to help create a pull request